williamcotton/empirical-philosophy/articles/from-prompt-alchemy-to-prompt-engineering-an-introduction-to-analytic-agumentation.md

 `.replace(/(\r\n|\n|\r)/gm, "");
 ```

-In addition to our JSON parser we will need to evaluate and call the thunk in order to compute our desired answer:
+Which means that in addition to our JSON parser we will need to evaluate and call the thunk in order to compute our desired answer:

 ```typescript
 export async function askSecondOrder(prompt: string) {